elcorto/jackpod/README_jack.rst

 is playing or not.
 If you find this annoying & you don't use the sink, then ``jackpod -kp`` and use the jack backend directly (e.g ``mpv --ao=jack``).

-With only the netjack2 conection active we have about 16 KiB idle traffic (no sound) and the same 420 KiB traffic when playing something.
+With only the netjack2 connection active we have about 16 KiB idle traffic (no sound) and the same 420 KiB traffic when playing something.